Tolulade-A/at_telegram_bot/README.md

 [![Medium Follow](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://medium.com/@tolulade-ademisoye)

-In this project, I will build a Telegram bot, our bot will get text messages, an image, a video, audio, and also a file/document.
+In this project, I built a Telegram bot, the bot can get text messages, an image, a video, audio, and also a file/document.
 In addition, we will see how we can get the data [image, video, audio, and file] sharing to the bot at the server-side in a computer.